-- 10. We appreciate that, with funding levels and allocations being announced later than in previous years, local authorities have less time for modelling and consultation. - 11.
-However, local authorities must continue to engage in open and transparent consultation with all maintained schools and academies in their area, as well as with their schools forums, about any proposed changes to the local funding formula including the principles adopted and any movement of funds between blocks. - 12.
-Any consultation should include a demonstration of the effect of modelling such changes on individual maintained schools and academies. - 13.
-We will provide an updated authority proforma tool (APT) to reflect 2020 to 2021 local formula changes, alongside the notional NFF allocations in October 2019.
+- 22. We appreciate that, with funding levels and allocations being announced later than in previous years, local authorities have had less time for modelling and consultation. - 23.
+However, local authorities must have engaged in an open and transparent consultation with all maintained schools and academies in their area, as well as with their schools forums, about any proposed changes to the local funding formula including the principles adopted and any movement of funds between blocks. - 24.
+Any consultation should have included a demonstration of the effect of modelling such changes on individual maintained schools and academies. - 25.
+We provided an APT to reflect 2020 to 2021 local formula changes, alongside the notional NFF allocations in October 2019. - 26.
+Local authorities should have communicated proposed formula changes to all bodies affected by the changes. - 27.
+The local authority is responsible for making the final decisions on the formula; however, each local authority's process should have ensured that there was sufficient time to gain political approval before the APT deadline in January 2020. - 28.
+Political ratification means approval in line with the local authority's local scheme of delegation, so this may be decisions made by the council cabinet, cabinet member or full council; the schools forum does not decide on the formula.

-- 14. Local authorities should communicate proposed formula changes to all bodies affected by the changes. - 15.
-The local authority is responsible for making the final decisions on the formula, and each local authority's process must ensure that there is sufficient time to gain political approval before the APT deadline in January 2020. - 16.
-Political ratification means approval in line with the authority's local scheme of delegation, so this may be decisions made by the council cabinet, cabinet member or full council; the schools forum does not decide on the formula. - 17.
-Local authorities should, as much as is possible ensure that they allow sufficient time for wider consultation with schools, agreement by their schools forum, and political approval if they wish to transfer funding out of the schools block, or submit a disapplication request.
+29. Local authorities should, as much as is possible, ensured that they allowed sufficient time for wider consultation with schools, agreement by their schools forum, and political approval if they wish to transfer funding out of the schools block, or submit a disapplication request.
 We appreciate that the later than usual funding announcement will have affected the time authorities have to plan for their local formulae, and that therefore local consultations may be shorter or involve fewer meetings than usual.